Safeguarding

 If you have a Safeguarding concern for yourself or for someone else, please call one of the following Safeguarding Contacts:

-Click on picture below to go to the diocese safeguarding page
+Click on the logo below to go to the Diocesan Safeguarding Page.

 Our Church Safeguarding Policy and the Diocesan Safeguarding Policy can be read and/or downloaded by clicking on the links below: